RussAbbott/pylog/README.md

 <dd>Pylog demonstrates by its existence and functionality that the goal of integrating logic variables and backtracking with Python can be achieved.</dd>

 <dt>Importance: Why does this work matter?</dt>
-<dd>This work demonstrates the power and elegance of well-designed software.
+<dd>Python is known to be compatible with functional programming.
+This work shows that it is also (and simultaneously) compatible with logic programming.
+This work also demonstrates the power and elegance of well-designed software.
 <dd>
 </dl>